george-ags/lm-bbw/README.md

 I've added support for the Acaia Umbra scale, which is very similar to the Lunar scale, but it lacks a display and onboard controls.
 This is ideal for integrations.
 Aside from being much less expensive. it is a bonus not to have to deal with accidentally touching controls.
 The full blank slab is also nice aesthetically.
 Additionally, it has a "sleep" mode.
-This enables Apollo to just connect to the scale when needed, and the scale will go to sleep when disconnected - you don't need to touch the scale at all except occasionally to charge or clean it!
+This enables LM-BBW to just connect to the scale when needed, and the scale will go to sleep when disconnected - you don't need to touch the scale at all except occasionally to charge or clean it!

 To accomodate this I've made one fundamental adjustment.
 I've comandeered the "target lock" toggle switch to become a